nadeemgori2/checkout-demo-app/README.md

 # Web Component Challenge – Nadeem Gori

-This repository contains the completed coding challenge for Salla, showcasing a custom Web Component and a demo integration in a React application.
+This repository showcasing a custom Web Component and a demo integration in a React application.

 ---